 - Automate it.
 Have money direct-deposited from each paycheck into a savings account.
 If you set aside $25 a week, at the end of two years you could have $2,600 saved.

 - To build it faster, transfer money from a bonus or tax refund.
-Plus, if you have a surplus of cash at the end of a month, add that, too.
+If you have a surplus of cash at the end of a month, add that, too.
 (Those dollars are meant for goals like this.)

 Having funds for an emergency can take a huge weight off your shoulders when you have a surprise expense, making it more of an inconvenience to deal with than a financial hardship.

-- Looking for a step-by-step approach to creating a financial plan?
+- Looking for a step-by-step guide to creating a financial plan?
 We’ve got you covered.
 Here’s how you do it.

 - Watch this webinar replay and learn how to start an emergency fund while also balancing other financial demands.

 - Looking for a financial professional?
-If you’d like a face to face meeting, we’ll help you find one.
+We’ll help you find one.
 Or you can see if a robo-advisor may be a good fit for you.